Digestive enzyme: Pancreas

-Pancreas is both an endocrine and an exocrine gland, in that it functions to produce endocrinic hormones released into the circulatory system (such as insulin, and glucagon), to control glucose metabolism, and also to secrete digestive/exocrinic pancreatic juice, which is secreted eventually via the pancreatic duct into the duodenum.
+The pancreas is both an endocrine, and an exocrine gland, in that it functions to produce endocrinic hormones released into the circulatory system (such as insulin, and glucagon), to control glucose metabolism, and also to secrete digestive / exocrinic pancreatic juice, which is secreted eventually via the pancreatic duct into the duodenum.
 Digestive or exocrine function of pancreas is as significant to the maintenance of health as its endocrine function.

-Two of the population of cells in the pancreatic parenchyma make up its digestive enzymes:
+Two of the population of cells in the pancreatic tissue make up its digestive enzymes: